salvgal/MockLessonPlan/StreamsLambdasLP[Part2].md

 These will allow a more performant execution of operations on collections, thanks to Streams and Lambda Expression (Functional Programming) in Java.

+## Practice (We do - 25 min)
+See Folder Exercise with Solutions to provide to students